 Rev. MarciaGrace received a B.A. in philosophy and religion from Stony Brook University in 1990.
 In 1995 she graduated from The New Seminary and was ordained as an Interfaith minister.
 She has performed hundreds of weddings and baby blessings, taught classes in metaphysics and religion for 30+ years, and has spoken at various religious and secular groups throughout the New York metropolitan area.

 She has organized and led several spiritual retreats on Long Island and has been a chaplain at Northwell Health in Manhasset.

 MarciaGrace has spent more than 30 years studying and teaching the principles of A Course in Miracles.
-She holds weekly classes in different locations on LI and blogs on the Course at www.acimworkbook.com.
+She holds weekly classes locally on Long Island.
+As a service to out-of-towners, she now conducts a weekly online membership class for students who want an in-depth understanding of the principles and dynamics of ACIM.
+Join the group HERE.